MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 1. Click **Resource groups** in the ribbon on the left side of the portal to list all of your resource groups.
 In the "Resource groups" blade, click the **StorageLabResourceGroup** resource group.

 1. Wait until "Deploying" changes to "Succeeded," indicating that the storage account has been deployed.
+(You can click the **Refresh** button at the top of the blade to refresh the deployment status.)
 Then click the storage account.

-	> Refresh the page in the browser periodically to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

 	![Opening the storage account](Images/open-storage-account.png)